How to Organize Your First UFO Sky Watch

 - Prepare to fly solo or in a group.

-- What to pack—first aid, food and drink.
+- Pack supplies like first aid, food and drink.

 - Stave off boredom.

-- The importance of a sky watch log.
+- Recognize the importance of a sky watch log.

-- What to do when you see something.
+- Decide what to do when you see something.

 AKA—wherever you place your fold-up chair.